SpecPrune-VLA: Accelerating Vision-Language-Action Models via Action-Aware Self-Speculative Pruning: Action-level Static Token Pruning

 \subsubsection{Supplementation of Dynamic Tokens}

-Visual tokens undergoing substantial changes between inference steps cannot be accurately pruned based on global information from the last inference.
-Therefore, in the current inference step, we explicitly identify and preserve these dynamic tokens to ensure that up-to-date information is retained during token pruning.
-For two images $ I_1 $ and $ I_2 $, we first divide the images into $N \times N$ patches according to the visual token size.
-Then, let $ \mathbf{P}_{t}^{i,j} $ denote the feature vector of the patch at position $ (i, j) $ in frame $ I_n $.
-We compute the cosine similarity between corresponding patches as: where $ \|\cdot\|_2 $ denotes the Euclidean norm.
+Visual tokens undergoing significant changes between inference steps cannot be reliably pruned using global information from the prior step.
+To preserve up-to-date content, we explicitly retain these \emph{dynamic} tokens during static pruning.
+Given frames $I_m$ and $I_n$, we partition each into $N \times N$ patches according to the token size.
+Let $\mathbf{P}_{t}^{i,j}$ denote the feature vector of patch $(i,j)$ in frame $I_t$.
+The cosine similarity between corresponding patches is:

 To identify dynamic tokens, we first filter patches with similarity scores below a threshold $\tau$, then select the top-$k$ patches with the lowest similarity scores from the remaining candidates.
 Formally, let $ \mathcal{P}_n = \{ \mathbf{P}_{n}^{i,j} \mid 1 \leq i, j \leq N \} $ be the set of all patches in frame $ I_n $.
 We define the candidate dynamic patches as those with significant changes: